September Group Yoga Class Schedule:

-Class sizes are currently limited due to Covid.
-Available spots fill up quickly, so click the link below to sign up now.
+We have small class sizes, so available spots can fill up quickly.
+Click the link below to sign up.
 Spots are first come, first served, and advance registration and payment ($10) is required.

 What is Yoga?